WWE Hall of Fame: History

 The World Wrestling Federation (WWF) established the WWF Hall of Fame in 1993.
 It was first announced on the March 22, 1993, episode of Monday Night Raw where André the Giant, who had died nearly two months prior, was announced as the sole inductee.
 In the proceeding two years, induction ceremonies were held in conjunction with the annual King of the Ring pay-per-view events.
 The 1996 ceremony was held with the Survivor Series event, for the first time in front of a paying audience as well as the wrestlers, after which, the Hall of Fame went on hiatus.

-After an eight-year hiatus the promotion — renamed World Wrestling Entertainment (WWE) in 2002 — scheduled the 2004 ceremony to coincide with WrestleMania, establishing the traditional date for all following ceremonies.
+After an eight-year hiatus, the promotion—which was renamed World Wrestling Entertainment (WWE) in May 2002—scheduled the 2004 ceremony to coincide with WrestleMania, establishing the traditional date for all following ceremonies.
 Highlights of the 2004 ceremony were shown at WrestleMania XX, followed by the inductees appearing on the entrance stage in a condensed ceremony, which would become a Hall of Fame tradition from that point forward.
 The full version was released on DVD on June 1, 2004.
-Beginning with the 2005 ceremony, an edited version of the Hall of Fame was broadcast on Spike TV (2005) and on the USA Network (2006–present); these were aired on tape delay.
+Beginning with the 2005 ceremony, an edited version of the Hall of Fame was broadcast on Spike TV (2005) and on the USA Network (2006–2016); these were broadcast on tape delay.
 Since 2005, the entire Hall of Fame ceremony has been packaged as part of the annual WrestleMania DVD release, and from 2014, has been broadcast live on the WWE Network streaming service.
 The 2021 ceremony was pretaped on March 30 and April 1 and aired on April 6.
 In addition to the WWE Network in international markets, the event also aired on Peacock in the United States after the American version of the WWE Network had merged under Peacock in March that year.

 Although a building has never been built to represent the Hall of Fame, WWE has looked into constructing a facility.
 In 2008, Shane McMahon, then-Executive Vice President of Global Media of WWE, stated that WWE had been storing wrestling memorabilia in a warehouse for years, with all items categorized and dated in case a facility is created.
 Ric Flair stated in 2020 that WWE was in the process of creating a building for the Hall of Fame and that it would be in Florida in the Orlando area, but plans had been delayed due to the COVID-19 pandemic.
-The current WWE president has expressed interest about creating a hall of fame building in 2021.
+In May 2021, WWE president Nick Khan expressed interest about creating a Hall of Fame building.